microspectrometer/dev-kit-2020/doc/python-interface.md

 # Python application examples
 - see `old-python-readme.md`
+- right now I have two scripts:
+    - `main.py` is based on the *new* firmware
+        - send commands
+        - log responses
+        - output a log file that reads like a system-level test suite
+    - `live-plot-using-old-fragile-protocol.py` is based on the *old* firmware
+        - the code in here has to be entered at the REPL
+        - but it does get a live plot running using `matplotlib`
+        - it's just proof that this method is possible
+            - but it is not code to build on
+            - it's something I did in one shot late one night (12-3AM)
+            - the good: it is very short
+            - the bad: it relies on global state
+- these scripts are *way* bigger than they should be because nothing is broken out to libs yet
-- right now each script I write has its own low-level serial wrappers on pyserial
+- each script I write has its own low-level serial wrappers on `pyserial`
+    - [ ] move wrappers to their own module
 - serial commands are encapsulated in functions
+    - [ ] move serial commands to their own module
 - functions are all very short thanks to generators and list comprehensions
-- serial commands are used in the logging functions
-- actual *main* script calls logging functions
-- even the final plotting code (using the old buggy firmware) is relatively short, as plotting code goes
+    - [ ] write up a reference on generators and list comprehensions
+    - assume customers are *not* familiar with these language features
     - up until 3AM figuring out a snappy live updating matplotlib
-    - snag here with globals to revisit later

 # Run the logging script